Vandavasi

-Vandavasi, earlier called Wandiwash is a major town and a municipality in the Tiruvannamalai district of the Indian state of Tamil Nadu.
+Vandavasi (formerly anglicised as Wandiwash) is a Municipality and Taluk in the Tiruvannamalai district of the Indian state of Tamil Nadu.
 The town is well known in the Carnatic history for the Battle of Wandiwash.
 Vandavasi town is also the largest manufacturer of kora artefacts including mats, shawls and vessels.
 As of 2011, the town had a population 74,320.

 Wandiwash was the site of a decisive battle in the 18th century Carnatic Wars between France and the British Empire for control over south Asia.
 The Battle of Wandiwash was a watershed moment in Indian history as it cemented British supremacy in India.
 On 22 January 1760, a British force led by Eyre Coote defeated a French force led by General Thomas Lally.

 Geography and climate

 Vandavasi is located on the state highway SH5 that connects Tindivanam and Arcot.
 It lies 110 km southwest of state capital Chennai, 40 km south of the temple city of Kanchipuram, 80 km northeast of Thiruvannamalai, 42 km southeast of Arani & 80 km from Vellore.
 It is situated at an average elevation of 74 metres (242 feet) above sea level.Vandavasi's climatic condition is similar to that of Chennai, lying on the thermal equator and close to the coast, while most of the year the climate is hot and humid.